 Current indications suggest that KM248 pit has limited amounts of aggregate remaining that may not be economically recoverable.
-The Corporation will be revisiting its geological re-assessment to confirm potential production and associated costs in 2018.
-The location of the pit along Highway 881 makes it a useful staging and distribution hub that fits with the Corporation's marketing and distribution business plan.
+However, the location of the pit along Highway 881 makes it a useful staging and distribution hub that fits with the Corporation's marketing and distribution business plan.